MustaphaU/sleepFactors/README.md

 ii.
 Providing explanations for the models' predictions by relying on: the models' intrinsic properties, an explainability tool i.e. SHAP, and traditional sensitivity analysis techniques.
 # sleepFactors

 sleepFactors explores how daily behavior, environment, and stress signals relate to sleep quality.
-The project is built around a multitarget regression notebook that compares several models, then uses explainability and sensitivity analysis to understand why the predictions move.
+The project is built around a multitarget regression that compares several models, then uses explainability and sensitivity analysis to understand why the predictions move.

 ## What this project covers

-- Predicting five sleep outcomes from day-level lifestyle and environment features
+- Predicting five sleep outcomes from daily lifestyle and environment features
 - Comparing classical machine learning models with a neural tabular model
 - Explaining predictions with SHAP, feature importance views, and dependence plots
 - Stress-testing the learned relationships with perturbation-based sensitivity analysis